-Choose a ring that suits her style and not yours!
-After all she will be wearing this every day for the rest of her life.
-Is she modern, romantic or classic?
-What does she like to wear?
-Does she wear gold, or does she prefer platinum or silver.
-Is it simple elegance or glitzy glamour that appeals to her?
+Before you choose a ring make sure you start by choosing one that suits your partner’s style and not yours.
+After all your partner will be wearing the ring almost every day for the rest of their life.
+Start by asking yourself if your partner is a romantic, modern or classic?
+What does your partner like to wear and does your partner prefer to wear gold, platinum, palladium, white gold, or even silver?
+Is it simple elegance or glamour that appeals to them?

 There are several metals to choose from; yellow gold, white gold, rose gold and platinum.
 You could even have a mix of the different metals.

 - Yellow Gold has a radiant hue and is durable for everyday wear.
-It is however not as durable as platinum and may have to be re-shanked a couple of decades later.
-It is more affordable than platinum.
+It is however not as durable as other precious metals (such as platinum) and may have to be re-shanked a couple of decades later.

 - Platinum is sought after for its silver lustre and durability.
 As well as being hypoallergenic.
-It requires little maintenance and does not tarnish; however, it is the most expensive of the precious metals.
+It requires little maintenance and does not tarnish.

 - White Gold has a similar appearance to platinum and is more affordable.
-However, it needs to be re-plated with some regularity and may cost more over time.
+However, it needs to be re-plated with some regularity.

 Colour does not determine the quality, but rather the rareness of the diamond.
 Staring at D, which is colourless through to Z, which is light yellow.
 Colourless are the rarest and most expensive diamonds.
 Most people prefer a white diamond and the most common colour grade ranges from F to H.

 Clarity has the least impact on the diamond’s appearance.
 This refers to how many inclusions (tiny imperfections) a stone contains and are only visible under a magnifying glass.
 Inclusions are naturally found in almost every diamond.
 Best value is Sl1 or Sl2.